kowainik/tomland/README.md

     <*> Toml.day  "createdAt" .= registeredUserCreatedAt
 ```

-And now we're ready to parse our TOML and print the result back to see whether
+And now we are ready to parse our TOML and print the result back to see whether
 everything is okay.

 ```haskell